-Our direct-to-consumer rental process involves numerous interactions with the individual patient, the physician and the physician's staff.
-The process includes an in-depth analysis and review of our product, the patient's diagnosis and prescribed oxygen therapy, and their medical history to confirm the appropriateness of our product for the patient's oxygen therapy and compliance with Medicare and private payor billing requirements, which often necessitates additional physician evaluation and/or testing as well as a Certificate of Medical Necessity.
-Once the product is deployed, the patient receives direction on product use and may receive a clinical titration from our licensed staff to confirm the product meets the patient's medical oxygen needs prior to billing.
-As a result, the time from initial contact with a patient to billing can vary significantly and be up to one month or longer.
+Our direct-to-consumer rental process involves numerous interactions with the individual patient, their physician and the physician's staff.
+The process includes an indepth analysis and review of our product, the patient's diagnosis and prescribed oxygen or NIV therapy, and their medical history to confirm the appropriateness of our product for the patient's oxygen therapy and compliance with Medicare and private payor billing requirements, which often necessitates additional physician evaluation and/or testing as well as a Certificate of Medical Necessity for oxygen.
+Once the product is deployed, the patient receives instruction on product use and may receive a clinical titration from our licensed staff to confirm the product meets the patient's medical oxygen needs prior to billing.
+As a result, the period of time from initial contact with a patient to billing can vary significantly and be up to one month or longer.